 This image displays acne-like red bumps around the mouth typical of perioral dermatitis.

 Perioral dermatitis can affect the eyelids as well as the skin around the mouth.

-Images of Perioral Dermatitis in Children: Symptoms and Treatment (4)
+Images of Perioral Dermatitis (Pediatric) (4)

+This image displays acne-like red bumps around the mouth typical of perioral dermatitis.